Tag Archives: European Trip

 Euro Vacay Day 10-13: New Year’s Eve in Paris!

-Okay, so I’ve been posting these throwback blogs I’ve been meaning to share pre-pandemic and I know that we’ve just welcomed the new year but let me still share with you my very short Paris adventure when I welcomed 2020!
-I know, who knew that it would be a very eventful year!
+Okay, so I’ve been posting these throwback blogs I’ve been meaning to share pre-pandemic, and I know that we’ve just welcomed the new year, but let me still share with you my very short Paris adventure when I welcomed 2020!
+I know, who knew that it would be such an eventful year!

-After returning from my visit at the AuschwitzBirkenau camp, I immediately took one hot shower at my hostel and booked for an Uber to take me to the Krakow Glowny where I will be heading back to Czech Republic for my flight to Paris.
-The FlixBus trip getting back to Prague took around six hours and from Prague Zličín, I had to take another Uber to take me to the Václav Havel Airport for my flight via Czech Airlines to France.
+After returning from my visit to the Auschwitz–Birkenau camp, I immediately took a hot shower at my hostel and booked an Uber to take me to Krakow Glowny, from where I would head back to the Czech Republic for my flight to Paris.
+The FlixBus trip back to Prague took around six hours, and from Prague Zličín, I had to take another Uber to get to Václav Havel Airport for my flight via Czech Airlines to France

-I’ve arrived at Charles De Gaulle Airport around nine in the morning of the 31st of December, so I really had all the time in the world to make it to my hostel before the celebration begins in the evening.
-I was expecting a lot of people to be at the airport, but surprisingly it just about the usual amount of people I see inside some of the busiest airports I’ve been to, considering it’s a holiday.
-It was very easy for me to navigate it, and you can also ask for assistance particularly about which train is heading to Paris!
+I arrived at Charles De Gaulle Airport around nine in the morning on the 31st of December, so I really had all the time in the world to make it to my hostel before the celebrations began in the evening.
+I was expecting a lot of people to be at the airport, but surprisingly, there were just about the usual number of people I see in some of the busiest airports I’ve been to, considering it’s a holiday.
+It was very easy for me to navigate, and you can also ask for assistance, particularly regarding which train is heading to Paris!

-Ugh.
-Paris!
-I’ve been dreaming of visiting this place for so long and I was just very anxious and excited to explore the city since I’ll be spending four days in it!
-Too short, I know but I’m pretty sure that there’ll be a next time.
-I booked my accommodation at the Perfect Hotel & Hostel located at Rue Rodier.
-Making sure that I won’t get lost, I opted to walk there from the Gare du Nord station.
-It wasn’t that far and I was able to easily navigate the Google Maps streets of that part of Paris.
-You see, I really do prefer walking when going overseas!
+Ah, Paris!
+I’ve been dreaming of visiting this place for so long, and I was just very anxious and excited to explore the city since I’ll be spending four days here!
+Too short, I know, but I’m pretty sure there’ll be a next time.
+I booked my accommodation at the Perfect Hotel & Hostel located on Rue Rodier.
+Making sure I wouldn’t get lost, I opted to walk there from the Gare du Nord station.
+It wasn’t that far, and I was able to easily navigate the streets of that part of Paris using Google Maps.
+You see, I really do prefer walking when traveling overseas!
 Hah!

-The hostel was very quaint and clean and the room isn’t so bad.
-After spending days with other people at night, I was already used sharing space.
-After lying down for a bit, I decided to walk around the neighborhood first while the sun is out.
-It is still very cold, mind you but the day is just beautiful!
+The hostel was very quaint and clean, and the room wasn’t so bad.
+After spending days with other people at night, I was already used to sharing space.
+After lying down for a bit, I decided to walk around the neighborhood while the sun was still out.
+It was still very cold, mind you, but the day was just beautiful!

-That night, I’ve introduced myself to one of my room mates, a guy from Spain teaching English in Colombia who’s spending the holiday in Paris and asked him if he’d like to go out together.
-He and I decided to head near the Eiffel Tower site to celebrate New Year’s Eve but unfortunately, the traffic was terrible and it’d take us forever to get there so we decided to celebrate it at the Arc di Triomphe.
-It was a very exciting and unforgettable experience to say the least.
-I had a blast waiting along with everyone for the clock to chime in at 12midnight, the dawn of the year 2020.
+That night, I introduced myself to one of my roommates, a guy from Spain who teaches English in Colombia and was spending the holiday in Paris.
+I asked him if he’d like to go out together.
+He and I decided to head to the area near the Eiffel Tower to celebrate New Year’s Eve, but unfortunately, the traffic was terrible, and it would have taken us forever to get there.
+So, we decided to celebrate at the Arc de Triomphe instead.
+It was a very exciting and unforgettable experience, to say the least.
+I had a blast waiting with everyone for the clock to strike midnight, marking the dawn of the year 2020.

-On my next post… I’ll be posting my little walking tour in Paris.
-I didn’t get to see everything because it was cloudy, wet and cold but it’s still an experience that I’d treasure forever.
+In my next post, I’ll be sharing my little walking tour in Paris.
+I didn’t get to see everything because it was cloudy, wet, and cold, but it’s still an experience that I’ll treasure forever.

 Euro Vacay Day 1-4: Berlin, Berlin…

 I was very excited to finally set foot in Europe, and with Berlin being one of the must-visit cities on my bucket list, I’m really beyond thrilled!
-The immigration officials weren’t as stern as I expected them to be, from the horror stories I’ve read and heard about some people’s experiences.
-They just asked the purpose of my trip and the countries I’ll be visiting, and it took less than a minute, I think, and I was permitted entry to Germany!
+The immigration officials weren’t as stern as I expected them to be, based on the horror stories I’ve read and heard about some people’s experiences.
+They simply asked about the purpose of my trip and the countries I’ll be visiting.
+It took less than a minute, I think, and I was permitted entry to Germany!

-After planning this trip for almost a year, you would think that I was able to cover all of the bases already, but no-my Qatar Airways flight landed in Berlin Tegel Airport around 10 o’clock in the evening.
-Most, if not all, of the stores at the airport are already closed!
-And stupid me, I was expecting the stores to be open 24 hours where I could buy an international SIM card for my data!
-So my only option was to ask the airport staff how to go about getting to my hostel for my four days in the city!
-There were buses that would take you anywhere in the city, and a tram too.
+After planning this trip for almost a year, you would think that I had covered all the bases already, but no—my Qatar Airways flight landed at Berlin Tegel Airport around 10 o’clock in the evening.
+Most, if not all, of the stores at the airport were already closed!
+And, stupid me, I was expecting the stores to be open 24 hours where I could buy an international SIM card for my data!
+So my only option was to ask the airport staff how to get to my hostel for my four days in the city!
+There were buses that could take you anywhere in the city, and a tram too.
 I mean, this is Germany after all, but I was still totally clueless since I had no internet to Google where I was, so I just checked my accommodation booking and prayed to the gods that I’d get off at the right station.
 Bad news, I did not.
 Haha.
 I was literally lost and walking aimlessly in the cold night of Berlin.
-And there are only a few people out and about.
-Remember, this was winter time, and I think it’s already past eleven in the evening.
+And there were only a few people out and about.
+Remember, this was winter time, and I think it was already past eleven in the evening.

 Thank goodness, though, because I bumped into Norah—a local from Berlin who helped me find my hostel.
-She’s truly a godsend because I was just getting really cold by the time I bumped into her.
-I told her the whole thing about me not being able to get a new SIM card at the airport, and I just showed her my booking print out and she took me to my hostel right then and there.
+She was truly a godsend because I was just getting really cold by the time I ran into her.
+I told her the whole story about not being able to get a new SIM card at the airport, and I just showed her my booking printout.
+She took me to my hostel right then and there.

-I had my Berlin accommodation at the St. Christopher Inn Berlin-Mitte.
-They were very gracious, and the hostel was actually kind of nice for a solo traveler like myself.
-One of the guys manning the reception asked me where I was from, and I told her that I’m from the Philippines, and he smiled and said that his mom is Filipino!
-Instant connection!
-I absolutely loved the location of the hostel!
-It’s perfect because it ‘s all walking distance to all the tourist traps!
-I swear, I never had to use any transportation system during my 4 days in Berlin.
+My accommodation in Berlin was at the St. Christopher Inn Berlin-Mitte.
+They were very gracious, and the hostel was actually quite nice for a solo traveler like myself.
+One of the staff members at the reception asked me where I was from, and when I told him that I’m from the Philippines, he smiled and mentioned that his mom is Filipino!
+It was an instant connection!
+I absolutely loved the location of the hostel—it was perfect because everything was within walking distance to all the tourist attractions!
+I swear, I didn’t have to use any transportation system during my 4 days in Berlin.

-The following day was not as eventful as I’d like it to be because I was still getting used to the cold!
-I just went out first to familiarize myself – I saw the Berlin Cathedral, where I went in for a mass on Day 3, Altes Museum, Humboldt University, Alexanderplatz, etc. It was just all so fascinating to me, and I still cannot believe that I made it here!
-For some people, this may just be nothing, but for someone like me, who grew up in the countryside, this is definitely a whole new world!
+The following day wasn’t as eventful as I would have liked it to be because I was still adjusting to the cold weather!
+I simply went out first to familiarize myself—I visited the Berlin Cathedral, where I attended a mass on Day 3, the Altes Museum, Humboldt University, Alexanderplatz, and more.
+It was all so fascinating to me, and I still can’t believe that I made it here!
+While for some people, this might seem insignificant, for someone like me who grew up in the countryside, this is undoubtedly a whole new world!

 Here are some of the pictures I took on my first foray into Berlin.

 This was December 25th of last year!
-It was my first time spending Christmas outside of the country and alone for that matter.
-It may be a sad set up for some, if you think about it, because I’m usually with my family during this season, but I was having the time of my life, so, all’s good!
+It marked my first time spending Christmas outside of the country, and alone, for that matter.
+While for some, this might seem like a sad setup since I’m usually with my family during this season, I was actually having the time of my life, so all’s good!

 I joined a free tour of the Reichstag glass dome on top of the rebuilt Reichstag building!
 It was exhilarating!